 - cut down on high carbohydrate foods and refined sugar

 If your sexual partner also has symptoms, they should see their doctor.
-You and your partner should only have protected sex until your doctors have confirmed that your infections have cleared.
+You and your partner should take precautions at least until your doctors have confirmed that your infections have cleared.